ASM-developers/iitihub/README.md

 <p><a href="#U">6.
 Usage</a></p>

--	a.For Students
+- For Students
--  b.
-For Professors
+- For Professors
-- c.
-For Admin
+- For Admin

 <p><a href="#F">7.
 Features</a></p>